woodstaylor/woodstaylor.github.io/_pages/research.md

 #### body size

-Body size in stream systems varies from fishes that reach adult size at < 1.0 gram to megafauna weighing over 1000 kg.
-With increasing temperatures, body size patterns will likely be altered, with smaller body sizes thought to be favored by warmer environments.
-My research examines spatiotemporal patterns in body size across biological scales and allometric relationships that describe constraints on body size and associated functional traits.
+Stream fish body sizes vary from species that reach adult size at < 1.0 gram to megafauna weighing over 1000 kg.
+With increasing temperatures, body size patterns will likely be altered, with smaller body sizes likely favored by warmer environments.
+My research examines spatiotemporal patterns in body size and allometric relationships that describe how body size scales with rates and traits across biological scales.

 <img src="/assets/images/studySitesBerg.jpg" alt="bergsites" width="600"/>